tomwwright/delayed-jobs-aws-batch/README.md

 ### Important Files

 Most of this repository is example code generated simply to have a running Rails + MongoDB application to work with.
 This table lists the important files.
-I don't right Ruby, don't shoot me for the mess.
+I don't write Ruby, don't shoot me for the mess.

 | File                | Description |
 | ------------------- | ----------- |